herschel666/Backboned-v2/README.md

 # Backboned v2

 Backboned v2 is the follow-up to [Backboned](https://github.com/herschel666/Backboned) — an AJAX-Wordpress-theme powered by Backbone.js.
-I decided to create a new repository for this one, as the differences in the concept and the code are to large.
+I decided to create a new repository for this one, as the differences in the concept and the code are too large.

 ## How does it work?

-Backboned v2 is mixture of [Require.js](http://requirejs.org) for modularization and script loading, [Backbone.js](http://documentcloud.github.io/backbone/) as a client-side MVC and [Mustache](http://mustache.github.io) for templating (client- and server-side).
-While using the History-API, Backbone.js fetches the data and renders it into the DOM.
+Backboned v2 is a mixture of [Require.js](http://requirejs.org) for modularization and script loading, [Backbone.js](http://documentcloud.github.io/backbone/) as a client-side MVC and [Mustache](http://mustache.github.io) for templating (client- and server-side).
+While using the History-API, Backbone.js fetches the JSON-data and renders it into the DOM.
 On the server-side a controller sends the data due to the request type.
-There are three different types:
+There are three different types of requests:

-* 1. The classical, synchronous request gets the website frame (with templates inside the DOM), the javascripts and the styles.
+1. The classical, synchronous request gets the website frame (with templates inside the DOM), the javascripts and the styles.
-* 2. The asynchronous request gets the page's data in JSON-format.
+2. The asynchronous request gets the page's data in JSON-format.
-* 3. The request with $_GET['\_escaped\_fragment\_']-parameter set, gets a static version of the page.
+3. The request with $_GET['\_escaped\_fragment\_']-parameter set, gets a static version of the page.
 Mustache is used on the server-side for rendering the page.

 With this approach, the hashbang-method for pointing crawlers to the static content is used without hashbang-URIs.